Namularbre/alpacaWebInterface/readMe.md

 # Alpaca web interface

-Alpaca is an AI chat bot, that can answer some question.
+Alpaca is an AI chat bot that can run on your computer.
-It has some advantages, like running on a computer or respect your privacy.

 <h2>Requirement</h2>